Broken Links: The Silent Website Killer – A Simple Guide For Beginners

 A professional SEO audit is a thorough assessment of your website.
 This process reveals any issues hindering your website’s search ranking potential.

-Broken links (both internal and external) are included in a comprehensive audit.
+Broken links (both internal and external) are included in a audit.
 Other common issues looked for include missing meta tags, duplicate content, and incorrect heading usage.

 For internal teams and individual website owners, a number of tools are available.